 State Tax Filing

 Once you have completed your federal tax return using GTP, if it is determined that you are also required to file a state return, you can click on a link to access the Sprintax program for assistance in preparing your state tax return.
-This program charges a $26 fee for use.
+This program charges a $26 fee for use and will not be available for use until mid-February.

 VITA (Volunteer Income Tax Assistance) Program